Seeking a domestic violence defense attorney? Contact Van Severen Law Office, S.C., a criminal defense law firm, for help: (414) 270-0202

 Aggressive domestic violence defense is important in all cases.
 When facing a repeater charge it’s even more important.

 It’s critical that you hire an experienced and aggressive Milwaukee defense attorney when facing a domestic violence charge.
-Attorney Meyer and Attorney Van Severen are Milwaukee criminal defense lawyers who provide successful domestic violence defense.
+Van Severen Law Office are Milwaukee criminal defense lawyers who provide successful domestic violence defense.
 Both of our criminal defense partners started their careers as defense attorneys handling a heavy load of domestic violence cases.
 Both our defense lawyers have won domestic violence jury trials.
 We’ve also had success negotiating domestic violence cases.
 Call one of our defense lawyers at 414-270-0202 to schedule a free consultation to discuss how we can provide you domestic violence defense.